Nikolas Cruz’s sentencing trial: What we’ve learned so far

 Jurors are weighing whether to sentence Cruz to life in prison or to death for carrying out one of the worst school shootings in American history

-The defence has rested its case in the sentencing trial of mass shooter Nikolas Cruz, where jurors will decide whether to sentence him to life in prison or to death for carrying out one of the worst school shootings in American history.
+The prosecution has begun its rebuttal case in the sentencing trial of mass shooter Nikolas Cruz, where jurors will decide whether to sentence him to life in prison or to death for carrying out one of the worst school shootings in American history.

 On Valentine’s Day 2018, Cruz traveled to Marjory Stoneman Douglas High School armed with an AR-15-style rifle.